mezleca/osu-stuff/README.md

 > [!NOTE]
 > beatmaps downloaded with lazer mode on will be placed on your exports folder!

-## wanna help osu-manager development?
+## wanna help osu-stuff development?

 - bug reports and merge requests are always welcome :)
 - just make sure to include what you're adding or the issue you're reporting.